The Role of Dynamic Stall in Aerofoil Shape Optimisation for Curvilinear Blade Kinematics: Results

 This ratio is important, since the throughflow suppresses the angle-of-attack of the blades in the lower half of the rotor where the majority of the thrust is produced.
 The extent to which the angle-of-attack is suppressed is then a function of the ratio of throughflow to blade-speed (Fig. \ref{fig:downwash_maths}) and can be mathematically represented by:

-Consequently, the effective angle-of-attack of blades in a cyclorotor with a higher blade-count is significantly more suppressed, which explains the differences seen in the negative LEV when comparing the 1- and 4-bladed results (Figs. \ref{fig:1_blade_vorticity}-\ref{fig:4_blade_vorticity}).
+Consequently, the effective angle-of-attack of blades in a cyclorotor with a higher blade-count is significantly more suppressed.
+This is demonstrated Fig. \ref{fig:mean_flow}, using the average flowspeed within the rotor cage to estimate $U_t$.
+This difference in $\Delta\alpha$ explains the differences seen in the negative LEV when comparing the 1- and 4-bladed results (Figs. \ref{fig:1_blade_vorticity}-\ref{fig:4_blade_vorticity}).
 With a larger effective angle-of-attack, the blade in the 1-bladed configuration undergoes a much deeper dynamic stall, as characterised by the large LEV that is shed \citep{McCroskey1981TheStall}.
 Conversely, the blades in the 4-bladed configuration undergo a much lighter dynamic stall with a lower degree of flow separation.